hornpolish/docker.sas.awb/README.md

 * http://localhost:80/Jupyter for Jupyter

 # Registry details
 You may see references to "docker.sas.com/kent/..." -- that is the internal docker registry inside the SAS firewall.
-You'll want to substitute your own here.
+You'll want to substitute your own registry here.

 # Support
 This is an example for you to use and change as you see fit.
 Probably you don't want hard coded passwords like we use here.